 MATTERHORN GLACIER TRAIL HIKING MAP

 The trail is pretty simple to find and begins at the Trockener Steg cable car station.
 The sign was comically small for Swiss standards but it was there.
-Basically just head down the hill from the station to the first lake and continue following the red and white paint markers from that point on.
+Just head down the hill from the station to the first lake and continue following the red and white paint markers from that point on.

 At the end of the trail, you will find yourself at Schwarzsee station.
 I have hiked all the way down from Hornlihutte to Schwarzsee and to Zermatt before and it’s a nice hike with lots of switchbacks if you are up for some downhill action otherwise you finish up at Schwarzsee and catch the cable car to Furi and then to Zermatt Station.